eclipse-che4z/che-che4z-lsp-for-cobol/README.md

    - Under **Cpy-manager: Paths-local: Idms** for the IDMS dialect.
    - **Tip:** We recommend that you specify relative paths from the workspace root.
 To obtain the relative path of a folder in your workspace, right-click it in the folder tree and select **Copy Relative Path**.
    - The folders are searched in the order they are listed.
 If two folders contain a copybook with the same file name, the one from the folder higher on the list is used.
+4. (Optional) Under **Cpy-manager: Copybook-extensions**, specify the file extensions used for your copybooks.
+The default supported file extensions are `.cpy` and `.copy`.
+5. (Optional) Under **Cpy-manager: Copybook-file-encoding**, specify the file encoding used in your copybooks.
-4. Open a program or project.
+6. Open a program or project.
    Copybook support features are now enabled.

 If you specify your copybook folders using absolute paths or paths containing `../` or `./`, the copybook folders are not watched for changes.
 You might need to resolve names of recently added copybooks in your code manually.